MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 - ending with `.wsf`

-If the `$PSNativeArgumentPassing` is set to either `Legacy` or `Standard`, the check for these files do not occur.
+If the `$PSNativeArgumentPassing` is set to either `Legacy` or `Standard`, the check for these files doesn't occur.
 The default behavior is platform specific.
 On Windows platforms, the default setting is `Windows` and non-Windows platforms is `Standard`.

 New behaviors made available by this change: